 Table of Contents

-Using our Web APIs or default implementation, you can easily get the functionality of OAuth 2.0 and OpenID Connect.
+Authlete is a managed-cloud/on-prem solution that provides Web APIs to implement OAuth 2.0 and OpenID Connect.
+Using our Web APIs, you can easily get the functionality of OAuth 2.0 and OpenID Connect.

 A company has to implement OAuth 2.0 (and OpenID Connect) as prerequisites to provide Web APIs of its service.
 However, it requires enormous time and effort to implement the specifications.
 Also, managing data related to the specifications is an annoyance.
 This hurdle could prove fatal to service providers who compete on time to market and/or cannot afford to implement the prerequisites only with their developer resources.